 We offer a house inspection service to anyone who needs a letter in support of an application to visit or live in Peterborough, showing that the accommodation they will be living in is suitable.

-Fees and appointment booking
+Immigration assessment form, fees and appointment booking

 The fee for this service is £100 (not refundable) and must be paid before an appointment is made to inspect the property.
 The application and fee relate to one assessment (in exceptional circumstances, more than one visit may be required to complete the assessment) of one property.